Karp Family Foundation

 The Karp Family Foundation was established in 1994 by Stephen R. Karp, founder and CEO of New England Development, and his wife Jill E. Karp.
 Stephen Karp is one of America's foremost real estate developers, with an estimated net worth of $1.25 billion, known for developing some of the country's most successful mixed-use projects and retail destinations.
 The foundation serves as the family's primary philanthropic vehicle for charitable giving in the Greater Boston area.

 This is a modest family foundation that operates with no paid staff—Stephen and Jill Karp serve as the sole trustees.
 The foundation maintains a low public profile, operating without a website or published grantmaking guidelines.
-In FY 2024, the foundation distributed $4,144,929 across 77 grants, a significant increase from 29 awards in 2023 and 14 awards in 2022.
-The foundation's grantmaking is deeply connected to the Karps' personal involvement on nonprofit boards and their relationships within Boston's philanthropic community.
+The foundation's grantmaking is deeply connected to the Karps' personal involvement on non-profit boards and their relationships within Boston's philanthropic community.

 Funding Priorities

-The foundation does not operate formal grant programs but supports organizations across several key areas:
+The foundation does not operate formal grant programmes but supports organisations across several key areas:

 • Boston Children's Hospital (Stephen Karp serves as Trustee and Immediate Past Chair of the Board)